zeke-xie/artificial-neural-variability-for-deep-learning/README.md

 The Pytorch Implementation of Variable Optimizers/ Neural Variable Risk Minimization.

-The algortihms are based on our paper:
+The algortihms are proposed in our paper:
 [Artificial Neural Variability for Deep Learning: On Overfitting, Noise Memorization, and Catastrophic Forgetting.](https://arxiv.org/abs/2011.06220)

+# Why Artificial Neural Variability?

+It helps DNNs learn from neuroscience.

+At negligible computational and coding costs, our neuroscience-inspired optimization method can

+(1) enhance the robustness to weight perturbation;

+(2) improve generalizability;

+(3) relieve the memorization of noisy labels;

+(4) mitigate catastrophic forgetting.

 # The environment is as bellow: